Personal tools

 Products/Services Password

-First of all, decide whether you wish to allow to display a full list of the client's products and services' login details by selecting the option: 'Client Products/Services Password'.
+First of all, decide whether you wish to allow to display of a full list of the client's products and services' login details by selecting the option: 'Client Products/Services Password'.

 If enabled, access details to client's products and services will be displayed in the client area → 'Password Manager'.

-'Exclude Client Groups' - enter any client group name to disable the product's access details from being displayed for clients in these groups.
+• Exclude Client Groups - enter any client group name to disable the product's access details from being displayed for clients in these groups.

-'Exclude Clients' - disable product access details for pointed here clients.
+• Exclude Clients - disable product access details for pointed here clients.

-'Exclude Product Groups' - enter any product group names, to which access details will not be shown.
+• Exclude Product Groups - enter any product group names, to which access details will not be shown.

-'Exclude Products' - access details for products, which are entered here, will be disabled.
+• Exclude Products - access details for products, that are entered here, will be disabled.

 PM2 10.png